 And, as you might imagine, my fiercely independent and incredibly sensitive child began to cry.

-Now, I can make all sorts of excuses for why I yelled: I don't function well in a messy home, I was under a lot of stress, I was exhausted, I hadn't been making very good food choices, I wasn't feeling heard.
-All of which were true, but not one of them was more important than the well-being of my daughter.
+Moms yell for lots of reasons, and I can make all sorts of excuses for why I yelled: I don’t function well in a messy home, I was under a lot of stress, I was exhausted, I hadn’t been making very good food choices, I wasn’t feeling heard.
+All of these were true, but not one of them was more important than the well-being of my daughter.

 As I was yelling at her, I looked down at the mess I was working on in the closet and a piece of paper she had written on caught my eye.
 It said, “I HATE MOM!”
 I picked it up and turned it over to see a picture she had drawn of me blowing up.
 Not yelling blowing up but actually being blown up by a bomb.
 Because she hated me so much.